 General Dental Services are provided under the National Health Service and comprise of examinations (check-ups) and all the necessary treatment required to have and maintain a healthy mouth.

-A charge is normally payable for NHS dental services except for groups who may be exempt.
-A dental practice may ask a patient to pay before treatment.
-Patients can check how much their individual treatment plan will cost before they commence treatment with their dentist.
+A charge is normally payable for NHS dental services (except for groups who may be exempt listed below) and a dental practice may ask you to pay before treatment has taken place.
+All patients should expect to be given a treatment plan which shows exactly what treatment they require and how much this will cost before they commence treatment with their dentist.